ChenHe-InfoViz/A-study-exploring-visualization-insight-generation-process/README.md

  Section 6.2.2 Note characteristics in relation to interactions: noteInteraction.R

- Section 6.3 Personality traits in relation to entity references and user interactions: personalityTraits.R
+ Section 6.3 Personality traits in relation to note characteristics and user interactions: personalityTraits.R

  Section 6.4 The influence of age and gender: otherAnalysis.R